What Can My Faculty Advisor Do?

 When are advisors assigned?

-Faculty advisors are assigned to students upon admittance to the CS program.
+Faculty advisors are assigned to students upon admittance to the CS program, shortly after the semester begins.

 How do I meet with my advisor?